yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 # Thread Safety

-The c function `getenv` is not required to be thread safe.
+The c function `getenv` is not required to be thread-safe.
 If you call `getenv` while another thread is calling `putenv` it can cause a segmentation fault.

 This is easy to illustrate with the following code.
 You will need PHP compiled with `zts` and the `pthreads` extension enabled to run this.